This post may contain affiliate links at no additional cost to you.

 Left Love Notes – $0

 As a person who got hitched at a young age, relationships are harder.
 It’s not about the chemistry between two people but more like you’re still in mid-development as a human being so chemistry can’t fix everything.

 DIY Valentine Card – $0

 He threw me a curveball.
-Jared made me a Valentine card randomly this year, on company time, while he was at work.
+My husband made me a Valentine card from scratch randomly this year, on company time, while he was at work.

 “Wait, how did you get material for this?
 Did you STEAL this?
 What???
-Like…they has a craft table?”
+Like…they have a craft table?”

-“Actually yeah, it was out all week – I just didn’t see it.”
+“Actually yeah, craft table at work was out all week – I just didn’t see it.”

 “There IS a craft table?!?”

-Bragged About Him to Everybody Reading – Priceless
+Bragged About Him to Everybody Reading This Article – Priceless!

-That was #20 on the list.
+That was #20 on the free things to do list.
 Check, check, triple check!

 I guess what I’m trying to say is…give meaning to any day by living it with purpose and make your own rules on how to celebrate it.
 Happiness will follow.